SCIENT·MANIFESTO

 Technology — including AI — enters when there is clarity about the problem and about the role it should play.

-and becomes an instrument of precision.
+Technology stops being an impulse and becomes an instrument of precision.

 Its value is not in appearing advanced, but in responding clearly to a real need.